 Community Building

-Bodypaint.Me is a collective, not a closed circle.
+Bodypaint.Me is a community, not a closed circle.
 If you feel drawn to this kind of work, there is a place for you here.

 Models